activecm/ipfix-rita/docs/Generating Data.md

 ```

 #### Preparing a PCAP for use with IPFIX-RITA
+NOTICE: If you already have a PCAP Active Countermeasures encourages you to convert the PCAP
+to Bro logs.
+This can be accomplished by [generating PCAPs outside of Bro](https://github.com/activecm/rita/blob/master/Readme.md#obtaining-data-generating-bro-logs).
 Before using YAF with IPFIX-RITA, you must ensure your PCAP file contains connection
 records timestamped within the current day.
 In order to fix up any old PCAP, use the
 `align_pcap_to_today.sh` script in the `dev-scripts` folder.
 The script takes in a